"Dolce Far Niente"

 The north and the south.

 Since I have spent both of my 2016 & 2017 summer holidays in the very north of Italy, it is plausible to compare the life in the north and in the south of the country.
+Maybe I should clarify that by south I mean southern mainland Italy, because I have suprisingly discovered that Sicily is another story: a different world.

 I will avoid stereotypes and I will stick to these two conclusions, which are the result of long, laborious, scientific observations of passers-by while sitting at a street cafe or pizzeria.
 Actually, these two conclusions are very closely related to each other: